charlon/mongo-restapi/README.md

         $ docker-compose up --build

-View your application
+View your Vue.js application

         Demo: http://localhost:8000/

-## Mongo (using Compass)
+## Mongo Compass

-Connect to your Mongo database using the credentials specified in the init-mongo.js file.
+Connect to your Mongo database using the Mongo credentials specified in the '.env' file